Luizon/Luizon/README.md

 ### Hey there 👋🏽
 My name is Luis Cárdenas and I love learn and make new stuff 💻.
 I'm always making something and sometimes I share it.

-I'm currently studying software engineering in the Tecnológico Nacional de México Campus Culiacán, and I'm looking for improve my soft and hard skills about my career.
+I'm a software engineer looking for improve my soft and hard skills about my career.

 ## 👨🏽 Something about me
 <p>